folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Alternate loan period at checkout for items with an active, pending hold request.** To shorten a loan period for an item that has a request queue, enter an amount of time.
 If an item is checked out and has no queue, the regular loan period is applied.

-**Allow renewal of items with an active, pending hold request.** If you want to allow renewals on a checked out item that has hold requests, select the check box.
+**Allow renewal of items with an active, pending hold request.** If you want to allow renewals on a checked out item that has hold requests, select the checkbox.
 When renewals are allowed, patrons can continue to renew the item based on the settings in the Renewals section.

 **Alternate loan period at renewal for items with an active, pending hold request.** If you allow renewals on items with an active, pending hold request, and want to shorten the renewal loan period, enter an amount of time.